6 Planning and Goal Setting Activities That Make You 88% More Likely to Succeed

 As annoying as some of those cheesy phrases are, the saying “a goal without a plan is just a dream” is spot on.

-If you have a goal in mind that you want to reach, research what goal setting activities you’ll need to complete to get there…and then research some more!
+If you have a goal in mind that you want to reach, research the goal-setting activities you’ll need to complete to get there…and then research some more!

 Here are some things you’ll need to consider: